 As universities, colleges, and schools move learning online in the wake of the coronavirus spread and COVID-19, many educators are interested in how to conduct WILD activities remotely.
 See below for ideas and resources to guide students through WILD activities at their own location.
 If you have additional ideas or resources, feel free to send them our way at firstname.lastname@example.org.
 Stay WILD and healthy!

+The four adapted field investigations are courtesy of Kerry Wixted, Maryland Project WILD Coordinator.
 Many of WILD's field investigations make it easy to have students go through activities on their own.

 Seed Need (Project WILD page 117; student pages here)